Nightclub Security Guide™

 Organization Is Part of the Tool System

-security tools arranged on a table in a neon-lit venue including wand flashlight belt pouch earpiece
+Security tools arranged on a table in a neon-lit venue, including a screening wand, flashlight, belt, pouch, earpiece, and notepad.

 A tool is only useful if it is where it needs to be when it needs to be used.